dinane/self/README.md

 If I own a meeting I will send an agenda: it is likely to be inside the meeting invite.
 I will take notes, and send them out by the end of the day of the meeting.

 If I am attending a meeting that you own I will provide my whole attention to your meeting.
 If I decide that I don't need to be there I will let you know that I trust you to handle it yourself.
-I will not multi-task.
-Or, I'll try not to.
-You can call me out on that (see below).
+I will not multi-task - I aim to be fully present or not attending at all.

+## My Calendar
+I use my calendar not just for meetings and 1:1s, but also for tasks and reminders.
+Because of this, it will always look full.
+Don't let that deter you.
+If you would like to chat, reach out via slack.
+I can and will make the time.

+If you are looking to book a larger meeting, you can feel free to book over "Prep" without asking.
+I'm also happy to help find a time that works.
+I am adept at calendar tetris.

 ## I'm Always Looking to Improve
 There are a few things I know I could be better at.
 If I am not living up to your or my expectations, I'd appreciate you calling me out on it privately.

-I struggle with being on time for meetings.
-I may need to leave one meeting early in order to be early for another - because if I'm not early, I'm likely late.
-I prefer to manage my own calendar so that I can schedule in breaks and prep time.
-If you'd like time with me please reach out and ask; I will make the time.

-If I think someone else in the room is handling a meeting I may get distracted and multi-task.
-If I detect that I am not needed, I will excuse myself so that the meeting can continue without me.

-I am working on understanding introverts.
-While I am an extrovert (ENFJ), I am highly aware that engineers are rarely extroverts.
-I thrive and gain energy from talking to people.
-I know that this is not the case for introverts and I sometimes need a reminder.

 ## My background
 I think of myself as a Creative Engineer.
 I went to Worcester Polytechnic Institute and received dual Bachelor's degrees in Computer Science and Music.
 I wrote a lot of code before I got into management: I have been a firmware engineer, a database architect, a web backend engineer, a web frontend engineer, a desktop engineer, and a mobile engineer.
 I even spent some time as the closest thing to a visual designer that you can be without a lick of training.
 But it's been a while since I wrote production code.
 I trust my team leads and engineers to be the experts.